-Microscopes are used widely nowadays for researches as well as academic experiments in schools and colleges.
-While Simple microscope and Compound microscope are used commonly for studies but stereo microscope is no less.
+Microscopes are used widely nowadays for research as well as academic experiments in schools and colleges.
+While the Simple microscope and Compound microscope are used commonly for studies but the stereo microscope is no less.

-There are a lot of microscopes in the market right now and stereo microscope like others is different and beneficial in its way to the scientists.
+There are a lot of microscopes on the market right now and a stereo microscope like others is different and beneficial in its way to scientists.
 It is known for low magnification but serves many different and important purposes.

-Stereo microscope also known as Dissecting microscope is an optical instrument used for the observation of objects in low magnification, in which the instrument uses the light reflected from the surface rather than using the transmitted light from the object.
-It helps in examining the objects in 3D such as rocks, fibers, soil, electronic items, etc.
+A stereo microscope also known as Dissecting microscope is an optical instrument used for the observation of objects in low magnification, in which the instrument uses the light reflected from the surface rather than using the transmitted light from the object.
+It helps in examining objects in 3D such as rocks, fibers, soil, electronic items, etc.

-The 3D examination of objects by Stereo microscope makes it unique than other microscopes.
-Here, in this article we will talk about its principle, working and applications.
+The 3D examination of objects by a Stereo microscope makes it unique to other microscopes.
+Here, in this article, we will talk about its principle, working, and applications.

-There are two types of light microscope i.e., Compound microscope and Stereo microscope.
+There are two types of light microscopes i.e., Compound microscope and Stereo microscope.
 Both have their own characteristics and have certain advantages over each other.

-Stereo microscope is a variant of optical microscope that uses the light reflected from the surface for examination in 3-Dimension.
+A stereo microscope is a variant of an optical microscope that uses the light reflected from the surface for examination in 3-Dimension.
 It also uses two separate optical paths so that the object is viewed from different angles.

-The first stereoscopic microscope was built by Cherubin d Orleans in 1671 which had two eyepieces and matching objectives.
+The first stereoscopic microscope was built by Cherubin d Orleans in 1671.
+It had two eyepieces and matching objectives.
 However, the design had major flaws such that the image erection was done only by the use of supplemental lenses.

-Another flaw included the projection of image.
-This flaw projected the right side of image to the left eyepiece while the left side of image was projected to the right side.
+Another flaw included the projection of the image.
+This flaw projected the right side of the image to the left eyepiece while the left side of the image was projected to the right side.

-In early 1890’s, Horatio S. Greenough of America invented the modern Stereo microscopic design and convinced the Zeiss company of Jena, Germany to produce the microscope.
-The company accepted the offer and produced the microscope with little modification with the help of company’s engineers.
+In the early 1890s, Horatio S. Greenough of America invented the modern Stereo microscopic design and convinced the Zeiss company of Jena, Germany to produce the microscope.
+The company accepted the offer and produced the microscope with little modification with the help of the company’s engineers.

-Instead of using the Greenough’s Lens erecting system they produced it by inverting the prisms that produces an erect image.
+Instead of using Greenough’s Lens erecting system, they produced it by inverting the prisms that produce an erect image.
 This particular design of stereo microscopes is still used.

-- Stand/Arm: It can be considered as the backbone due to the fact that it supports the upper part of microscope by connecting it with the base.
+- Stand/Arm: It can be considered the backbone due to the fact that it supports the upper part of a microscope by connecting it with the base.

-- Stage: The stage in stereo microscope is the base.
-The sample is kept on the base to examine.
+- Stage: The stage in a stereo microscope is the base.
+The sample is kept on the base for examination.
 They are large and can hold large specimens.

 - Light Source: Most of these microscopes use LED illuminators as their light source.

-- Focus Knob: These kind of microscopes have a single focus knob that moves head up and down for exact focus.
+- Focus Knob: These kinds of microscopes have a single focus knob that moves the head up and down for exact focus.

-- Objective lens: It has different objective lens with different magnification powers.
+- Objective Lens: It has a different objective lens with different magnification powers.

-- Eyepiece: It consist of two eye lens with its own magnification.
+- Eyepiece: It consists of two eye lenses with their own magnification.

 - Digital Camera: These microscopes include a digital camera for recording and capturing the images of specimens.

-The stereo microscopes also include Prism, Relay lens and Reticle.
-Prism is used for bending light and changing the orientation of the image whereas Relay lens is used to invert the image while Reticle is a small piece of glass that is used to make measurements.
+The stereo microscopes also include Prism, Relay lens, and Reticle.
+Prism is used for bending light and changing the orientation of the image whereas a Relay lens is used to invert the image while Reticle is a small piece of glass that is used to make measurements.

-- The principle of stereo microscope depends on the 2 different paths of light from objective lens and the eyepiece.
-Both these lights provides a different angle of viewing in which the bottom light is used for viewing the samples while the top light is used during dissecting.
+- The principle of a stereo microscope depends on the 2 different paths of light from the objective lens and the eyepiece.
+Both these lights provide a different angle of viewing in which the bottom light is used for viewing the samples while the top light is used during dissecting.

-- The two eyepieces enables in this microscope enables a comforting view of the sample from different angles simultaneously.
+- The two eyepieces enable in this microscope enable a comforting view of the sample from different angles simultaneously.

-If the objective lens is of 10x and the eyepiece is of 6x then the total magnification power of dissecting microscope is:
+If the objective lens is 10x and the eyepiece is 6x then the total magnification power of a dissecting microscope is:

 M = 10x * 6x = 60x

-- It is used for dissection of samples.
+- It is used for the dissection of samples.

-- It is used for inspection of fractures.
+- It is used for the inspection of fractures.

 - It is used for microsurgery in hospitals.